Integrated Five-Year BEE/MSEE and BCompE/MSEE Degree Program

 What GPA does a student need to apply?

-• Students with a GPA of 3.4 or better are eligible to apply.
-Students with a GPA between 3.2 and 3.4 may apply, but they must also submit a GRE score.
+• Students with a technical GPA of 3.4 or higher are eligible to apply.
+Students whose technical GPA falls between 3.2 and 3.4 are eligible to apply, and these applications will be considered on a case-by-case basis.

 When should students apply?

-• Students should apply for a semester in which they will have completed a majority of their upper division required (non elective) courses for their BEE degree.
+• Students should apply for a semester in which they will have completed a majority of their upper division required (non elective) courses for their BEE or BCompE degree.

 • Students may apply up to their final semester of their undergraduate work but are encouraged to apply earlier for planning purposes.